finom/vovk/README.md

 #### Service-Controller pattern

 Optionally, you can improve your controller code by splitting it into service and controller.
-Service is a place is where you make database requests and perform other data manipulation actions.
-Controller is where we use the decorators, check permissions and incoming data for validity and call methods of the service.
-To achieve that create another simple class (without no parent or decorators) with static methods:
+Service is a place where you make database requests and perform other data manipulation actions.
+Controller is where we use the decorators, check permissions, and validate incoming data, then call methods of the service.
+To achieve that, create another simple class (without no parent or decorators) with static methods:

 ```ts
 // /controllers/user/UserService.ts